-Heart for Winter Haven is proud grant partners with the George W. Jenkins Fund within the GiveWell Community Foundation.
-Together, in late 2019 to early 2020, we renovated a home near Polk State's Winter Haven campus.
+Heart for Winter Haven, together with GiveWell, local businesses, Rotary clubs and other organizations, in late 2019 to early 2020 we renovated a home near Polk State's Winter Haven campus.
 This project is providing a housing option for enrolled Polk County college students who face the unjust challenges of homelessness while completing their academic studies.

 Community wide efforts are absolutely necessary to substantially impact homelessness in our neighborhoods and cities.
 Here are some local organizations that are working to tackle homlessness.